-Figure 4 depicts the total sound pressure level at the surface of the porous melamine layer.
-Figure 5 plots the specific acoustic impedance at the surface of the porous absorber, and Figure 6 shows the absorption coefficient.
-The latter are compared to the analytical solution of a uniform porous layer.
+Figure 4 depicts the acoustic pressure (the real part) at the surface of the porous melamine layer for two angles of incidence.
+Figure 5 plots the specific acoustic impedance at the surface of the porous absorber (computed as the average across the surface).
+Finally, Figure 6 shows the absorption coefficient; comparing the energy based absorption coefficient (Equation 3) to the coefficient computed based on the reflection coefficient (Equation 2), and the analytical solution of a uniform porous layer.